 Since at least 2013, the practice had permitted Dr. Porter’s EHR company to create, receive, maintain, or share ePHI on behalf of the practice, without first being given assurances that the company would implement security measures ensure the confidentiality, integrity, and availability of ePHI, in violation of 45 C.F.R. § 164.308(b).

-Throughout the duration of the investigation, OCR gave major technical assistance, yet a risk analysis was not carried out after the breach and appropriate security measures were not put in place to bring risks to a reasonable and appropriate level.
+Throughout the duration of the investigation, OCR gave major technical assistance, yet a risk analysis was not carried out after the breach and appropriate security measures were not put in place to lower risks to a reasonable and appropriate level.